All Products

 Default risk level: Medium.

-You can change the risk level of this rule as required.
+You can change the risk level based on your requirements.

 Detection logic

-An ALB instance is considered non-compliant if its 4xx error rate is greater than or equal to a specified value for at least 8 hours within a specific time range.
-This rule does not apply if the ALB instance is not connected to Cloud Monitor or if no monitoring data is available.
+An ALB instance is considered non-compliant if its 4xx error rate meets or exceeds a specified threshold for at least 8 hours within the detection time range.
+The rule does not apply if the ALB instance is not connected to Cloud Monitor or if no monitoring data is available.
 The default detection time range is the last 7 days.
-This check uses the monitoring data API of Cloud Monitor and consumes the free quota for the basic Cloud Monitor service.
-To ensure detection quality, you can enable Hybrid Cloud Monitoring.
-For more information about the billing of Hybrid Cloud Monitoring, see Cloud Monitor billing.
+Detection uses the Cloud Monitor monitoring data API and consumes the free quota for basic Cloud Monitor.
+To ensure detection quality, we recommend that you enable Hybrid Cloud Monitoring.
+For information about billing, see Cloud Monitor billing.

 Rule details